A proposal for nonabelian (0,2) mirrors: Justification

 \section{Justification}

+We saw in the previous section that the proposed (0,2) mirror possesses many of the desired properties of a mirror: it realizes classically the quantum sheaf cohomology ring relations of the original theory, and it has the same symmetries, realizing anomalies classically in the mirror.

-In this section, we will provide a few general tests of the (0,2) mirror proposal of the previous section.
-Specifically, we will see in greater detail how the quantum sheaf cohomology ring relations arise in these theories, and we will reproduce the one-loop effective (0,2) superpotential of \cite{McOrist:2008ji} and also argue how correlation functions in these theories reproduce those of the original gauge theories, in cases in which vacua are isolated.
+In this section, we will provide further general tests of the (0,2) mirror proposal of the previous section.
+Specifically, we will reproduce the one-loop effective (0,2) superpotential of \cite{McOrist:2008ji} and also argue how correlation functions in these theories reproduce those of the original gauge theories, in cases in which vacua are isolated.
 Our arguments in this section will be somewhat formal, but in concrete examples in later sections we will verify these properties explicitly.